 In 2010, researchers at Princeton University released findings from a two-year study that looked into the correlation between happiness and wealth.
 In hopes of answering the age old question ‘Can money buy happiness?’
 Princeton economist Angus Deaton and Nobel Prize winning psychologist Daniel Kahneman analyzed nearly 500,000 Gallup poll surveys responses, about personal well-being, to determine the relationship between salary compensation and levels of life-satisfaction.
 The duo’s findings suggest that levels of personal well-being are affected by the amount of income that an individual makes each year, but not in ways that you may anticipate.

 The researchers based the study on the assumption that there are two different ways that an individual’s happiness could be affected by their income.
-The first being day-to-day emotional well-being and the second being a sense of contentment about the direction of an individual’s life.
+The first is day-to-day emotional well-being and the second is a sense of contentment about the direction of an individual’s life.
 The report tells us that while levels of monetary compensation affect the latter type of happiness, it has little effect on day-to-day well-being.
-Furthermore, because the levels of life-satisfaction had little variance for anyone who made over $75,000 a year, the researches were able to determine that making anything above this mark wouldn’t equate in higher levels of personal well-being.
-Making this amount of money will not be without significant effort and perhaps sacrifice to the individual’s social life.
-Many people find balance by earning a passive income, perhaps through investing wisely in such a way that their investments can comfortably support them or act as a second income – check out the SoFi website to see how their services can help get you started investing.
+Furthermore, because the levels of life satisfaction had little variance for anyone who made over $75,000 a year, the researchers were able to determine that earning anything above this mark wouldn’t result in higher levels of personal well-being.

 At the deepest level of ourselves, we all share the exact same desire to find lasting happiness.
 Unfortunately, many of us falsely presume that chasing enormous paychecks, material wealth, and social status will lead us there.
 In reality, however, the only way to find true fulfillment is by pursuing it through different means.
 While money is important for financial security and flexibility, it shouldn’t be your primary objective in life.
 If you are determined to find true happiness, it is clear that chasing millions isn’t the answer.